 9. Ensure smooth page transitions

 Keep them without long loading, not taking out of the previous page context.
-Your users mustn’t feel like they are being teleported to same alien place.
+Your users mustn’t feel like they are being teleported to a same alien place.

 10. Repeat call to action multiple times